 Evaluate part performance with the current print settings.

-The Validate operation computes the performance of the printed part based on your use case and the current print settings.
+The Validate operation computes the performance of the printed part based on your use case and the current print settings and material.

-The performance metrics are the maximum part deflection and the minimum safety factor.
+The performance metrics are the maximum part deflection (displacement) and the minimum factor of safety.
 Validate typically takes between a few seconds and a few minutes to complete and is therefore useful for quickly understanding how a part will perform.
 In a matter of seconds you will know if your part is over-designed or under-designed.

 Validate is an easy method for understanding the influence of individual print settings.
 For example, to see the influence of the wall count, simply run a Validation with Wall Count = X and then run a 2nd Validation with Wall Count = X + 1.
 Compare the computed results to gain insight into how influential the Wall Count print setting is.